ppy/osu-wiki/news/2026/2026-03-26-osutaiko-world-cup-2026-group-stage-recap.md

 ## Group stage results

-8 Groups of 3 teams each drummed their way through the group stage.
-Here are their results laid out:
+**Eight Groups** of **three teams each** drummed their way through the group stage.
+Here are their results laid out.
+Please note, that **PF** (Points For) reflects a team’s total scoring output, while **PA** (Points Against) captures what they’ve given up defensively.
+The resulting **PD** (Point Difference)—the gap between the two—offers a quick snapshot of overall performance and often serves as the deciding factor when teams are tied in the standings.

 **Group A:**